How Much Do Lash Techs Make? Statistics, Data & Case Study

 4- Training

-Eyelash artists offer training apart from lash extension treatments which can often add to their earnings.
+Eyelash artists offer training apart from lash extension treatments which can often add significant earnings to their bottom lines.

 Training new techs take more time, but it’s productive and entrepreneurial.
-Moreover, lash techs are usually trained as aestheticians too.
+Most one or two-day courses you’ll find online charge around $1000.

 5- Long Hours